 Although Clients do not always have proxy voting policies, if a Client has such a policy and instructs the Corporation to follow it, the Corporation is required to comply with the Client’s voting policy except in instances in which doing so would be imprudent or unlawful.
 In the case of ERISA plans, the Corporation, as a fiduciary, is required to discharge its duties in accordance with the documents governing the plan (insofar as they are consistent with ERISA).
 These documents include statements of proxy voting policy.
 In the case of the Funds, the Corporation is required to discharge its duties in accordance with the investment management agreement between the Corporation and the Funds, subject to the oversight of the Funds’ Board of Directors.

 The Corporation must, to the extent possible, comply with each Client’s proxy voting policy.
 If such policies conflict, the Corporation may vote proxies to reflect each policy in proportion to the respective Client’s interest in any pooled account (unless in the particular situation voting in such a manner would be imprudent or otherwise inconsistent with applicable law).

 D. Conflicts of Interest

 From time to time, proxy voting proposals may create conflicts between the interests of Clients and the interests of the Corporation, its employees, or its affiliates.
-The Corporation shall take certain steps designed to ensure, and must be able to demonstrate that those steps resulted in, a decision to vote the proxies that was based on the Clients’ best interest and was not the product of the conflict.
+The Corporation shall take certain steps designed to ensure, and must be able to demonstrate that those steps resulted in, a decision to vote the proxies that were based on the Client’s best interest and were not the product of the conflict.
 For example, conflicts of interest may arise when: